EDI.I based awards offered by the Faculty of Applied Science.

 Important Dates:

-- Applications will open March 1, 2025 at 12:00 AM PST.
+- Applications opened on March 1, 2025 at 12:00 AM PST.

-Deadline for submitting applications is on March 23, 2025, 11:59 PM PST.
+Deadline for submitting applications was on March 23, 2025, 11:59 PM PST.
+Please check back for future updates.

 If you require further information, or have questions about EDI.I awards, please contact Areeba Asif, EDI.I program coordinator at areebaamreen.asif@ubc.ca , or the APSC EDI.I Office ea.assist@apsc.ubc.ca.